 Of the most important reasons to invest in quality content marketing, here are the very top!

 In the 2017 “benchmarks and trends report” generated by the Content Marketing Institute, more than 60% of B2B marketers reported that their content marketing strategies are more effective than in the previous year.
-So with careful planning, strategic know how, and an eye on the trends, your business can have a benchmark year in 2018.
+So with careful planning, content marketing tips, and an eye on the trends, your business can have a benchmark year in 2018.
 Recognize that not all content marketing is effective, and adjust your strategies accordingly.

 There are a number of elements that contribute to content marketing success: strategy development, better quality content, time spent on creating or acquiring workable content marketing, and better targeting in content distribution.
 But how have they changed?
 What are the content marketing predictions for 2018?